When a Hockey Team Made Us Believe in Miracles

 Empathy and the Mystical Oneness of All Things Deep Down

 this is water It is that time of year where schools feature ceremonies where older and wiser people come to talk to the graduating students to tell them about life.
-Some are boring, many are good, but few are great.
-One great address came from the late author David Foster Wallace.
+Some are boring, many are good, but few are great and memorable.
+Even fewer touch people who did not even attend the graduation.
+One such great address came from the late author David Foster Wallace.

 Wallace’s Commencement Address